pyeventsourcing/eventsourcing/docs/topics/introduction.rst

 Another definition has event sourcing as a persistence mechanism for domain-driven design.

-Although the basic event sourcing patterns are quite simple and can be reproduced in code for each project, event sourcing as a persistence mechanism for domain-driven design appears as a conceptually cohesive mechanism, and so can be partitioned into
+Whilst the basic event sourcing patterns are quite simple and can be reproduced in code for each project, event sourcing as a persistence mechanism for domain-driven design appears as a conceptually cohesive mechanism, and so can be partitioned into